 I’ve read so many blogs that tell how someone “got out of debt”- AFTER they’ve reached their goal.
 But very few blogs are written as the author goes through their journey.
 I often wonder what they were thinking, and what they were feeling.
 What strategies failed, and where had they made mistakes?

 I’m writing this blog so that anyone who stumbles across it may learn from my struggles and triumphs.
 Perhaps readers can share insights with me, and others.
 If my mistakes help even one person not make the same, I am happy.
 If my progress and success encourages and motivates even one person, then I will be thrilled.

 So who am I?
 I am a single mother, age 44, with three older children ages 14, 16, and 22.
 I work in an office, and I’m finishing up my last year of graduate school to become a counselor.
 I also have a part-time hobby-business as an artist.
 I’ve been divorced for nearly 8 years, and I currently rent our home in Austin, TX.
-I have $0.00 dollars in savings, and about $1200 in a Roth IRA.
-I have roughly $180,000 of debt:
+I have just under $200,000 if debt:

 I’m going to be honest- that number scares the hell out of me!
 How did I get here?
 What am I going to do to rescue myself from this mess?
 How am I going to be sure it NEVER happens again?

 I’d like to tell you that I’ve never had any financial problems, and that somehow this is just a fluke.
 But the truth is that I’ve rarely been financially responsible.
 I believe the root of my behavior is from growing up in poverty while living in one of the most affluent towns in the nation.